Alligator Behavior

 Their snouts are very long and narrow, which helps them sneak up on prey.
 Their eyes are also located on the top of their heads, so they can see what is going on above water while they are submerged.
 They also have a keen sense of smell and hearing.

-Alligators can remain submerged for long periods of time, allowing them to ambush prey.
+Alligators can remain submerged for long periods, allowing them to ambush prey.
 They also have powerful jaws and sharp teeth, which allow them to kill prey quickly.

 Alligators can survive in a variety of habitats because of their behavioral adaptations.
 For example, they can tolerate a wide range of temperatures and can remain underwater for extended periods of time.